 Author: Addison Ellis Category: Historical Philosophy, Metaphysics, Epistemology Word Count: 1000 Editor’s Note: This essay is the first of three in a series authored by Addison on the topic of philosophical idealism.
 Part 2 on Kant's Transcendental Idealism can be read here.
 We often take it for granted that we have some knowledge about the way reality is.
 For instance, … Continue reading Idealism Pt.
 1: Berkeley’s Subjective Idealism

 Author: Andrew Chapman Category: Ethics Word Count: 1000 1.
 Using the Giant Man Imagine: You are walking along a trolley track when you come upon five people tied to the tracks.
-You frantically try to untie them, and as you realize that you’re going to need help and some heavy-duty tools to get them free, a … Continue reading Introduction to Deontology: Kantian Ethics
+You frantically try to untie them, and as you realize that you’re going to need help and some heavy-duty tools to get them free, a … Continue reading Deontology: Kantian Ethics

 Author: Andrew Chapman Category: Epistemology Word Count: 1000 1.
 Introducing and Motivating External World Skepticism Look around your environment—turn your head this way and that and really take in everything around you.
 Let’s use a variable for the sake of ease and say: Things seem to you to be P. P is just a complete … Continue reading External World Skepticism